-The key objective of seasonal mating is to reduce the period of lactation in the dry season.
-This will preserve body condition, support healthy egg development and ovarian function for cycling following calving, and improve herd reproductive performance.
-Other benefits of seasonal mating include:
+- Seasonal mating reduces the period of lactation in the dry season, preserving body condition, supporting healthy egg development and ovarian function for cycling following calving.

-- Reduced supplement costs due to few or no dry season lactations
+- Supplement costs will be reduced due to few or no dry season lactations

 - Foetal ageing (pregnancy testing) benefits are maximised, lazy breeders identified and sales decisions should increase breeder gross margins